 Dickens knew even then, when he wrote in his novel Hard Times that the education system around him was based upon the principles of “educating the reason without stooping to the cultivation of the sentiments and affections.
 Never wonder.
 By means of addition, subtraction, multiplication, and division, settle everything somehow, and never wonder.”
 That was written in 1854, and yet top down education still remains the dominant model of our times.

 Wonder gives life beauty, feeds motivation, drives enquiry, embraces failure as learning, and is at the heart of play.
 Wonder is innate, and it is the self at its most aligned.
 The root of all innovation, of great ideas, of paradigm shifts and revolutions of the heart and mind; all of it begins with two words…” what if..?”

 And that is where we should find our learning guides.
 Teachers teach, professors profess, trainers train and formadores literally give form to the shape of others' knowledge.
 Wonder, however, needs no teacher.

-A learning guide, however, is there to accompany our learners on their own great adventure, like Leo, the servant leader in Herman Hesse’s Journey to the East.
-We can only walk beside them for a while, help them to frame their own reflections in the light of new knowledge, encourage them to take a moment in seeing how far they have come, and support them to decide how best to meet what comes next.
+A learning guide, however, is there to accompany learners on their own great adventure, like Leo, the servant leader in Herman Hesse’s Journey to the East.
+We can only walk beside them for a while, help them frame their own reflections in the light of new knowledge, encourage them to take a moment in seeing how far they have come, and support them to decide how best to meet what comes next.

-Through self directed learning, true passions are uncovered.
+Through self-directed learning, true passions are uncovered.
 In the learning studios, busy hands forge stronger minds, as our learners solve problems, iterate towards solutions, collaborate when it’s needed, and turn inwards in a quiet space when reflection serves them better.
 Wonder is not dampened, but ignited.